-The fair value of derivative financial instruments stipulated with customers was determined considering, as for all other OTC derivatives, the creditworthiness of the single counterparty, which following the introduction of IFRS 13 is determined using a new calculation model (Credit Value Adjustment) for a partial set of companies.
-For companies not yet adopting the new model, the counterparty credit quality was determined using the Credit Risk Adjustment model.

-With regard to contracts outstanding as at 31 March 2013, this led to a positive effect of 2 million euro being recorded under "Profits (Losses) on trading" in the income statement.
+The fair value of derivative financial instruments stipulated with customers was determined considering, as for all other OTC derivatives, the creditworthiness of the single counterparty ("Bilateral Credit Value Adjustment").
+With regard to contracts outstanding as at 30 June 2013, this led to a positive effect of 9 million euro being recorded under "Profits (Losses) on trading" in the income statement.

-As regards the means of calculation of the Credit Risk Adjustment and Credit/Debt Value Adjustment and, in general, the various methodologies used in the determination of the fair value of financial instruments, see the specific paragraphs in this chapter.
+As regards the means of calculation, for the various methodologies used in the determination of the fair value of financial instruments see the specific paragraphs in this chapter.